youtogether-online/frontend/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: 'Bug report'
+name: "Bug report"
-about: 'You want to report a reproducible bug'
+about: "You want to report a reproducible bug"
-labels: 'bug'
+labels: "bug"
-title: 'BUG: '
+title: ""
 ---

 <!--